Preethiyalli Sahaja: Soundtrack

 Raviraj, a protege of composer Hamsalekha, has composed the songs and soundtrack for the film.
-He has also written the lyrics of all the songs except one which is penned by V. Manohar.
+He has also written the lyrics of all the songs except one which is written by V. Manohar.

 Reception

 A critic from The Times of India wrote that " If you are game for 90s like love sagas, which induce unintentional laughs and have many improbable situations, then this one is for you".